 These scripts support both development workflows:

-Unified Approach:
+Unified Design Approach:

-Independent Approach:
+Independent Design Approach:

 Each service runs as a separate executable, promoting isolation and independent scaling.
 Here’s an example service implementation: